With thanks to the Indian Design Community, where this piece was originally published.

 Dhruv, we would like to know about your journey building Obvious and also about rebranding Uncommon to Obvious.

-Right around 2012, smartphones started seeing a meaningful participation in the Indian consumer market.
-They began penetrating the lives of people, and so did the convenient services they supported.
-It wasn’t too long before everyone started realising the benefits of carrying a computer in their pocket.
+It all started in 2012, when smartphones started seeing a meaningful participation in the Indian consumer market.
+They began penetrating the lives of people through the convenient services they supported.
+Access to products like maps and e-commerce was life changing, and it wasn’t long before everyone started realising the benefits of carrying a computer in their pocket.
 Around the same time, Uncommon was born.

 Uncommon was the child of luck and intention.
-We were lucky that we started around the smartphone boom, but we made an intentional choice to focus only on building beautiful and performant mobile applications.
-This union of luck and intention, combined with the success of some of our early clients like Flipkart and Myntra gave us a name.
+We were lucky that we started right at the beginning of the smartphone boom, but we made an intentional choice to focus only on building beautiful and performant mobile applications.
+This union of luck and intention, combined with the success of some of our early clients like Flipkart and Myntra, gave us a name.
 We were the new kids on the block, but we were playing with the big boys in the Indian startup ecosystem.
 Whatever we were doing was working, but we were quick to realise that it wasn’t going to last forever.

 For a services business, a few stand-alone successes aren’t enough.
 If we were going to deliver successful outcomes to every client we worked with, we needed processes and frameworks that could reproduce success time and again.
 Uncommon could not operate merely through luck and intention anymore.
 It needed structure, it needed organisation.